A villa holiday works best for multi families or big groups. Read on to see what we’ve learnt!

 Our beach villa near Galle

-On our recent trip to Sri Lanka we stayed at Rose Villa near beautiful Galle.
+On our recent trip to Sri Lanka, we opted for a villa holiday and we stayed at Rose Villa near beautiful Galle.
 We loved it from the moment we stepped into the garden and saw this:

-In most countries the beach side properties are quite hard to come buy without a very thick wallet, but the Sri Lankan coastline is dotted with private villas and small hotels on quiet beaches like ours.
-The villa itself was lovely and had everything we could ask for, from baby cots to fully equipped kitchen and lots of space to lounge inside and out.
+In most countries, the beach side properties are quite hard to come by without a very thick wallet, but the Sri Lankan coastline is dotted with private villas and small hotels on quiet beaches like ours.
+The villa itself was lovely and had everything we could ask for: from baby cots to fully equipped kitchen and lots of space to lounge inside and out.
 We booked the villa through Home Away and paid the rental conveniently via PayPal.

 Rose Villa is located just 10 minutes tuk-tuk ride away from Galle but the beach in front is pretty much deserted.
 At sunset local families come out for a stroll, and fishermen take off to the sea in the mornings.

 The waves here are fierce and swimming is off-limits for kids, but there are gentler waves within a short drive.
-One of the perks of a villa holiday is the freedom of having your own supplies handy, say, for a sunset picnic with wine with the waves crashing and kids building sand castles.
-Just and idea.
+One of the perks of a villa holiday is the freedom of having your own supplies handy, say, for a sunset picnic with wine, with the waves crashing and kids building sand castles.
+Just an idea.

-With this loud bunch meals out are always a bit of an ordeal, so we were pleased to stumble upon a tiny gem of a restaurant right on the beach.
-We would walk up to order our meal a few hours in advance – “whatever you have today”- and every time arrived to a table full of delicious curries, salads and roti.
+With our loud bunch, meals out are always a bit of an ordeal, so we were pleased to stumble upon a tiny gem of a restaurant right on the beach.
+We would walk up to order our meal a few hours in advance – “whatever you have today” – and every time arrived to a table full of delicious curries, salads and roti.

 Tips for a villa holiday near Galle: